MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 Reboot for hardware UART take change.

-Use RX GIPO 13 and TX GIPO 15 for EZSP com so USB dont interferenc with it.  .
+Use RX GIPO03 and TX GIP=1 for EZSP com so USB dont interferenc with it.  .

   ```
  07:51:45 ZIG: Resetting EZSP device